FrancescoGuarneri/Larrybird/README.md

 =============
 DISCLAIMER

-THIS IS A WORK IN PROGRESS, DO NOT USE THIS CODE IN PRODUCTION ENVIRONMENTS I am not responsible for any usage of this software, damages to other systems or unlawful actions.
+THIS IS A WORK IN PROGRESS, DO NOT USE THIS CODE IN PRODUCTION ENVIRONMENTS.

+I am not responsible for any usage of this software, damages to other systems or unlawful actions.
 This software is provided as is, the responsibility relies ONLY on the final user.